Lenival/azure-ai-regression-hands-on/README.md

 # Azure AI Regression Hands-on
 Simple regression application based on Azure [AI Tutorial](https://microsoftlearning.github.io/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.html).
 Make an effort to use the environment in English, as technical terms such as Deploy and Endpoint (*Implantar* and *Ponto de extremidade*) are translated and can cause confusion.
-But if you are already using it in Portuguese for a first experiment, follow the tutorial below .
+But if you are already using it in Portuguese for a first experiment, follow the tutorial below, it's a translation from Azure page with some scresn shots and more data points requests.

 # Portuguese automatic tutorial translation